World Cinema: Themes and Case Studies – City of God (Cidade de Deus)

 Have you seen this powerful movie?
 Leave us a coimment and let us know what you thought.

-Please join in with us on social media on Facebook, Instagram, Tik Tok and Twitter.
+Please join us on social media on Facebook, Instagram, Tik Tok and Twitter.
 We really appreciate all the likes, shares, retweets etc., and we would love to hear from you and continue the wonderful celebration of all things cinema on these platforms.

 If you love to watch videos on YouTube, then please subscribe to our channel here.
 There’s lots of fun and informative videos uploaded that we hope you will enjoy!